Ishancorp/marijuana_genomes_analysis/README.md

 Regression yielded me a test score of 17.9%, which is unsatisfactory.
 The conclusion I may achieve based on this is that I shall need to try something else.

 Running a CNN model for this dataset yields an error of 0.76, which is pretty good.

+# Findings

+The proteins of AO, RPL, RPR, SAF, and SAR are the proteins with the strongest correlation with the genomes, and notably there is no great difference in protein correlation between A, C, G, and T coefficients.